sahilpatelskell64/JPMorgan-Chase-Co.-Quantitative-Research-Project/README.md

 # JPMorgan-Chase-Co.-Quantitative-Research-Project
-Python notebooks used to complete each task.
+These notebooks contain my Python code to complete each task for the JPMorgan Chase & Co.
+Quantitative Research Virtual Project.

+For view by employers or colleagues.